Idle, West Yorkshire: Industrial and transport history

 in Thackley on the Leeds and Bradford line during 1847-48, and then the Idle railway station in central Idle on the Great Northern Laisterdyke—Shipley line between 1875 and 1968.

 The railway opened to goods in 1874 and to passengers in 1875.
+Services to Idle, Thackley, Eccleshill and Shipley & Windhill were given a notice of withdrawal on 2 February 1931.
+Freight continued to be transported along this route until it too was given a notice of closure on 31 October 1964.
+Remnants of the railway can be found across the Idle area, with heavily eroded, nature-reclaimed trackbeds being located across the original route of the railway.

 Idle's workhouse was on Windhill Old Road in Thackley.

 Watmough's printers was founded in 1888 and had premises on High Street.

 The business closed and the buildings demolished to make way for housing.

 A tram service operated from Bradford to Thorpe Garth from 1901 to 1931 after which a trolley bus service started.

 Jowett Cars Ltd had a car factory in Bradford Road, Idle until 1954.

 Jowett then sold the factory to International Harvester who made tractors at the site until the early 1980s.

 The factory was demolished after International Harvester closed it, and the site is now occupied by Enterprise 5, a retail complex largely consisting of independent units, McDonald's and a Morrisons supermarket.

 Rank Leak Wharfedale had a site on Highfield Road manufacturing Hi-Fi equipment.

 The Idle Picture Palace (cinema) opened in 1912 located in existing buildings on The Green.

 Circa 1930 sound was installed and in 1955 a wide screen, but it closed in 1959 to reopen as a Bingo hall but the building was demolished in 1970/71.

 In more modern times there was a Hillards Supermarket off Idlecroft which later became Dunnes Stores.

 The premises remained unoccupied after Dunnes closed in 2015.

 The site has been developed and is now split between Home Bargains and Aldi.